-According to Indiana Code (IC 20-34-4-5), each student must have the required immunizations.
+According to Indiana Code (IC 20-34-4), each student must have the required immunizations.
 Furthermore the law states children enrolling with less than the minimum immunizations are granted a period of twenty calendar days to begin or resume their immunizations.
 The immunization requirements can be found on New Prairie's website under Health Services or a form can be picked up in the Health Clinic at each school.
-The state of Indiana will allow objections to immunizations according to Indiana Code (IC 20-8.1-7-2) to be raised on the following grounds:
+The state of Indiana will allow objections to immunizations according to Indiana Codes (IC 20-34-3-3 and 20-34-3-2) to be raised on the following grounds:

-- Medical: A physician's signature is required and must be renewed on a yearly basis. - Religious: This must be signed by parent/guardian and renewed on a yearly basis.
+- Medical: A physician's signature is required and must be renewed on a yearly basis. - Religious: This must be signed by the parent/guardian and renewed on a yearly basis.